• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 Research has shown that following a heart attack, women are 36 per cent less likely to enroll and participate in cardiac rehabilitation because it is not offered as an option to many women for a variety of reasons, including societal presumptions or cultural biases.

-Here’s another shocker: strokes.
+Here’s another shocker: stroke.

 Stroke is the third leading cause of death for women (in comparison, stroke is the fifth leading cause of death for men).
 Each year, 55,000 more women have a stroke than men.
 Because in general women live longer than men, stroke will have a more negative impact on their lives.
 More women will: